-In March of 1946 at Miami Beach, Lombardo broke the record for super-charged Gold Cup Class boats with a mile straightaway average of 113.031 - eclipsing the former mark of 100.987 set in 1940 by Dan Arena in Notre Dame.
-Tempo VI thereby became but the second Gold Cupper in history to clear the illusive 100 mile an hour hurdle.
-(The Unlimited straightway record for propeller-driven boats at the time was still the 141.740 standard established in 1939 by England’s Sir Malcolm Campbell in Bluebird II.)
+In March of 1946 at Miami Beach, Lombardo broke the record for super-charged Gold Cup Class boats with a mile straightaway average of 113.031, which eclipsed the former mark of 100.987 set in 1940 by Dan Arena in Notre Dame.
+Tempo VI thereby became but the second Gold Cupper in history to clear the elusive 100 mile an hour hurdle.
+(The Unlimited straightway record for propeller-driven boats at the time was still the 141.740 standard established in 1939 by England’s Sir Malcolm Campbell in Bluebird K-4.)

 Guy’s first outing in competition with Tempo VI was at Red Bank in the National Sweepstakes.
 The lone representative of the combined Unlimited and Gold Cup fleet, Lombardo easily defeated seven challengers from the Limited ranks in all three heats on the Shrewsbury River with an overage speed of 65.382 miles per hour in the Final.